Why Mentoring | Be A Mentor

 - Commit to mentoring in-person an individual released from custody for a minimum of one (1) hour per week for one year (12 months).

-- Commit to continuing mentor education through through Mentor support meetings and participate in supplementary Mentor workshops.
+- Commit to continuing mentor education through Mentor support meetings and participate in supplementary Mentor workshops.

 - Complete and submit a Mentor Application Packet (below).
 Be sure to include supplementary materials, such as letters of recommendation and resume.